Bruce Springsteen: On Jersey, Masculinity And Wishing To Be His Stage Persona

 (SOUNDBITE OF SONG, "GROWIN' UP")

-BRUCE SPRINGSTEEN: OK, take two.
-(Singing) Well, I stood stone-like at midnight, suspended in my masquerade.
+SPRINGSTEEN: OK.
+Take two.
+(Singing) I stood stone-like at midnight, suspended in my masquerade.
 I combed my hair till it was just right and commanded the night brigade.
 I was open to pain and crossed by the rain, and I walked on a crooked crutch.
 Well, I strolled all alone through a fallout zone and came out with my soul untouched.
 I hid in the clouded wrath of the crowd.
 When they said sit down, I stood up.
-Oh, growing up.
+Ooh (ph), growing up.
 Well, the flag of piracy flew from my mast.